 Nutritional information are estimates only.

-Did you make bourbon pecan pie bars?
+Did you make pecan bars?
 I’d love to hear from you in the comments section below.

 Here are easy pies and tarts you can add to your Thanksgiving spread: